garrettbates/garrettdbates.com/_drafts/how-big-is-this-decision-really.md

 </div>

 ## Key Takeaways
-* Oftentimes decision can be made w/ **a single team meeting** and some prior diligence in gathering context.
+* Oftentimes decision can be made with **a single team meeting** and some prior diligence in gathering context.
   * Example pre-meeting preparation to accelerate:
     * Triggering reason why this decision needs to be made now
     * Historical context of what will change